dvir-pashut/k8s-deploy/README.md

 ### "k8s-deploy" is a repository that contains 2 scripts that will deploy k8s on your machine(s) just make sure to use the correct script for your machine.

+## Requirements

+2 GB or more of RAM per machine (any less will leave little room for your apps).
+2 CPUs or more.

 ## Usage